Liverpool, England

 History

 Goodison Park's history is inseparable from English football itself.
-Everton moved to the ground in 1892 after a dispute with landlord John Houlding at Anfield (who subsequently founded Liverpool FC).
-The new stadium was revolutionary - the first purpose-built football ground in England, designed specifically for the sport rather than adapted from other venues.
+Everton moved to the ground in 1892 after a dispute with landlord John Houlding at Anfield (who subsequently founded Liverpool FC in protest).
+The new stadium was revolutionary — the first purpose-built football ground in England, designed specifically for the sport rather than adapted from a cricket ground or athletics track, and opened with a capacity of 12,000 and four covered stands.

-Famous stadium architect Archibald Leitch redesigned much of Goodison in the early 20th century, creating the distinctive double-decker stands that became his trademark.
-The ground hosted the 1894 FA Cup Final, becoming the first ground outside London to do so.
-By the 1930s, Goodison had become one of the finest stadiums in world football, hosting 1966 World Cup matches including a famous Brazil game.
+The Glasgow engineer Archibald Leitch — the most prolific stadium architect in British football history — redesigned much of Goodison in the early 20th century, creating the distinctive double-decker stands that became his trademark and that survived in modified form until the very end.
+The ground hosted the 1894 FA Cup Final, becoming the first ground outside London to do so, and then the FA Cup Finals of 1910 and 1933 (replays in both cases).
+By the 1930s, Goodison had become one of the finest stadiums in world football, the only English club ground to host 1966 World Cup matches all the way to a semi-final — including the legendary 3-1 Hungary vs Brazil and the magical Portugal 5-3 North Korea where Eusébio scored four.

 Tickets & Tours